esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_after/picard.png)

-To run this step, we first need to create a dictionary for reference fasta file that is required by PICARD
+To remove PCR duplicate reads from BAM file, PICARD needs a sequence dictionary of reference fasta file which can be generated with picard CreateSequenceDictionary command.

 ```